simplejson/simplejson/index.rst

    representation without any newlines.
 For backwards compatibility with versions of simplejson earlier than 2.1.0, an integer is also accepted and is converted to a string with that many spaces.

+   .. versionchanged:: 2.1.0
+      Changed *indent* from an integer number of spaces to a string.

    If specified, *separators* should be an ``(item_separator, key_separator)`` tuple.
 By default, ``(', ', ': ')`` are used.
 To get the most compact JSON